-Year Sector of the programme The most significant result Practical utility Branch The global problem 1 2 3 4 5 6 2015 Features of biomacromolecules complexes A model of perinatal hypoxic- ischemic injury of the brain of animals in combination with inflammation was created Usage of perinatal pathology of the central nervous system in further studies Depopulation and ageing of population Molecular and cellular technologies Selection of immunophenotypical cell markers was performed The ability to determine the initial stages of leukemization -"- -"-
+Year Sector of the programme The most significant result Practical utility Branch The global problem 1 2 3 4 5 6 2015 Features of A model of perinatal hypoxic- Usage of Medicine Depopulation biomacromolecules ischemic injury of the brain of perinatal and ageing of complexes animals in combination with pathology of the population inflammation was created central nervous system in further studies Molecular and Selection of immunophenotypical The ability to -"- -"- cellular technologies cell markers was performed determine the initial stages of leukemization

 Year Sector of the programme The most significant result Practical utility Branch The global problem of bone marrow by various forms of β-cell lymph Considering the presence and nature of the expression of the different diagnostic immunodeficiency chemical markers Allows you to identify rare cases of leukemia -"- -"- Genomics A base of the clinical data of patients diagnosed with chronic viral hepatitis C was created.
-The diagnostic methods of polymorphism analysis of certain genes were developed and tested This methods will become the basis of the pharmacogenetic testing of this disease -"- -"- Biologically active substances Modification of the method of determination of cytokillins in micellar biomass of basidial fungi was carried out and data on the content of these hormones in 6 types of fungi were obtained.
+The diagnostic methods of polymorphism analysis of certain genes were developed and tested This methods will become the basis of the pharmaco- genetic testing of this disease -"- -"- Biologically active substances Modification of the method of determination of cytokillins in micellar biomass of basidial fungi was carried out and data on the content of these hormones in 6 types of fungi were obtained.
 The most productive strains were determined and the method of drying the mushroom material was introduced A possible preparation of drugs with high biological activity -"- -"- Biotechnology The crossing of winter wheat of the Kuyalnik strain (as a source of extra baking quality of flour) was carried out.
 The seeds of the second generation and the first backcross generation were obtained Creation of selective breeding populations Agriculture Food shortage The method of stepped cell selection yielded callus lines and regenerants of soft wheat of Khutoryanka strain Wheat varieties resistant to the simulated water scarcity -"- -"- The prospective strains of grain cereal crops for further selection with a high level of accumulation of valuable human microelements (iron, zinc, manganese, selenium) are determined New strains of cereals with a high level of trace elements for human -"- -"- Doses of acute irradiation of medicinal plants' seeds that stimulate the accumulation of biomass and the synthesis of secondary metabolites are determined.
 Methods of growing these plants, as well as selection and determination of secondary metabolites in medicinal raw materials were developed Methods of cultivating medicinal plants that cause the synthesis of secondary metabolites -"- -"-